kalbir/personal-awesome-list/README.md

 - [Product management mental models](https://blackboxofpm.com/product-management-mental-models-for-everyone-31e7828cb50b) &mdash; great list of mental models to use in product management.
 They are the little shorthands you pick up through experience to help familirise yourself in new territory.
 Examples: local maxima, ship earlier for customer value, key failure indicator (love that one).

+- [Shape up](https://basecamp.com/shapeup) &mdash; product management from 37signals.
+I'm a bit in love with this at the moment.

 ## Software engineering

 ### Conceptual